PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_phos.md

 In this page, we will:
  - Add phosphorylation mechanisms for chemotaxis
+ - Observe cellular behavior in response to attractants
- - Observe cellular behavior in response to stimuli
+ - Observe cellular behavior in response to repellents

 ## Phosphorylation Mechanisms